What is in other people’s minds is not in my mind. I just do my own thing, – Audrey Hepburn

 Mosquitos?!
 Is this a repeat of yesterday’s lava rocks over-reaction?
 Get a head net.
 Use deet.
 For the love of the goddess, don’t come here in shorts and a T-shirt and complain about getting eaten alive.
 I just don’t get it.

 One thing I do get, though, is the world is made up of all kinds and I prefer spending time with the kind who takes mosquitos in stride, seeing the world as a glass half full.
 Like yesterday when I met a group of hikers and shared a laugh about using sticks to develop our deltoids and not get ‘teacher arms.’
 Or just now at a tiny pond meeting a thru-hiker and deciding to go just a few more miles to a magical pond.
 He’s called ‘Gretzky’ because he’s the spitting image of the great one.

 Gretzky and I set tents next to each other.
 He dives in and cooks dinner fully protected.
 I stay out in it, exploring a tiny rock island above lily pads and dragonflies, mosses and sunken logs.
 I wash up and make dinner, a soft breeze keeping most of the bloodsuckers at bay.
 It’s quiet and magical when G-Punk arrives!
-I thought she was far ahead, but she took off a few days.
-She tells me Katherine – from Washington hiking – proposed to her boyfriend and is getting married.
+I thought she was far ahead, but she took a few days off.
+She tells me Katherine – from Washington – proposed to her boyfriend and is getting married.

 Punk sets at the edge of the pond and we’re all tucked in when ‘the kids’ come banging in loudly looking for spots.
 It’s really too small, so they move on.
 I guess, in the end, I’m happy being in my own space and moving in my own time.
 I’d rather not travel in a big group.

-It’s quiet but pond noises and high pitched mosquito buzzing around my tent.
+It’s quiet but for pond noises and high pitched mosquito buzzing around my tent.
 I feel strong and well, looking forward to tomorrow’s lessons and surprises.